selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of output of different attention heads](/assets/transformers_laid_out/12.png)

-Finally Join the outputs from all the attention head and multiply it with a matrix WO (which is trained along with the model) To get the final attention score
+Finally join the outputs from all the attention head and multiply it with a matrix WO (which is trained along with the model) To get the final attention score

 ![Image of joining attention scores](/assets/transformers_laid_out/13.png)